YurgFS/FS25_Yurg_Custom_Pack/README.md

 - additional color configurations

 **DynaFlex 9255 Multi-fruit**
+- same as Agco DynaFlex 9255 40FT
-- multi-fruit (generate a lot of errors and my not work for missions)
+- multi-fruit (generate a lot of errors, not compatible with helpers and may not work for missions)
-- higher working speed (35kph)
-- additional color configurations

 **Agco PowerFlow 30FT & 40FT**
 - higher working speed (35kph)